amirmasoudabdol/SAM/docs/design.rst

    :align: right
    :width: 50%

 ``Researcher`` object is the main player in the simulation.
-Except for ``ExperimentSetup`` and ``Journal``, it can access and modify all other objects.
+It's a central piece of the research, it uses the ``ExperimentSetup`` to prepare the ``Experiment`` and send the final outcome to the ``Journal`` for reviewing process.

-After the initialization of the ``ExperimentSetup``, ``Researcher`` will prepare the ``Experiment`` object by setting the test strategy, setting the data strategy and finally generating the dataset.
-Then, it will run the statistical test, and — if necessary — it applies different *p*-hacking methods on the dataset.
-Finally, it will prepare a ``Submission`` record and submit it to the ``Journal`` for review.
+After the initialization of the ``ExperimentSetup``, ``Researcher`` will prepare the ``Experiment`` object by collecting data through the data strategy, testing the hypothesis via the test strategy, and calculating the effect sizes using the effect strategy.
+Then, if programmed to, it applies different *p*-hacking methods on the dataset and hacks its way through a significant result.
+In the end, it prepares a ``Submission`` record and send it to the ``Journal`` for review.
+This process is discussed in more detailed in :doc:`flow` chapter.

 Below is a list of main methods and variables of ``Researcher``.